tdcosim/TDcoSim/docs/user_guide_introduction.md

 </p>

 ## How can I use it?

-**TDcoSim** is available as an open source Python package and can be installed for free from it's GitHub repository.
-Additionally, the user needs to separately install [PSS®E](https://new.siemens.com/global/en/products/energy/services/transmission-distribution-smart-grid/consulting-and-planning/pss-software/pss-e.html) for simulating the transmission network, [OpenDSS](https://sourceforge.net/projects/electricdss/) for simulating the distribution network, and [Solar PV-DER simulation-utility.](https://github.com/sibyjackgrove/SolarPV-DER-simulation-utility) for simulating PV-DER's.
-Detailed installation instructions and links can be found [**here**](user_guide_installation.md).
+TDcoSim is available as an open source Python package and can be installed at no cost from its [GitHub repository](https://github.com/tdcosim/TDcoSim) .
+Additionally, the user needs to separately install  [PSS®E](https://new.siemens.com/global/en/products/energy/services/transmission-distribution-smart-grid/consulting-and-planning/pss-software/pss-e.html) for simulating the transmission network, [OpenDSS](https://sourceforge.net/projects/electricdss/) for simulating the distribution network, and [Solar PV-DER simulation-utility.](https://github.com/sibyjackgrove/SolarPV-DER-simulation-utility). for simulating PV-DER’s.
+Detailed installation instructions and links to the requisite supporting software can be found [here](user_guide_installation.md).

 ## What are the inputs?